 Insulin and other medicines to control your blood sugar are usually stopped immediately after delivery.

 Most women with GDM recover after the pregnancy but there is an increased (2 in 3) risk of it returning in a future pregnancy.
 Women who have had GDM are at increased risk of developing diabetes in the future.
 It is recommended that women with GDM:

 - Don't smoke.

-- Try to avoid having pregnancies with only a short time (eg, a few months) between each pregnancy.
+- Try to avoid having pregnancies with only a short time (for example, a few months) between each pregnancy.

-- Attend the six-week postpartum check and have a blood glucose test taken.
+- Attend the six-week postpartum check and have a blood sugar test taken.

-- Have blood glucose tests checked every year.
+- Have your blood sugar level checked each year.